 Sun Microsystems server documentation sets, some of which are mentioned in this preface, are available at http://docs.sun.com.
-These documentation sets provide information that can be helpful for a deployment that includes Policy Agent.
+These documentation sets provide information that can be helpful for a deployment that includes a policy agent.

-Access Manager Documentation Set
+Access Manager 7.1 Documentation Set